-"This Matter has not been dealt with in this first monthly report, but will be the subject of a special report to the Security Council.

-RELATIONS WITH THE PRESS
+"This matter has not been dealt with in this first Monthly Report, but will be the subject of a special report to the Security Council."
+RELATIONS WITH THE PRESS our or on the second of the first of the first of the second of the seco

-Mr. BARNES, (Public-Relations Adviser) made a statement on the subject of the publication in the newspapers of comments which showed that a member of the Press had had access to the draft report.
+Mr. BARNES (Public Relations Adviser) made a statement on the subject of the publication in the newspapers of comments which showed that a member of the Press had had access to the draft report.
 He promised to give the Commission fuller information after seeing the journalist in question.

 The Commission rose at 1.20 p.m.
+And the Commission of the Advantage of the Commission of the Commissi